gausec/KingRailPopGen/VirginiaRail/README.md

 # Phylogenetic comparison of three _Rallus_ species
 ---
 ### Aim
-I am using [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD#Overview) to phlyogenetically compare three species of North American rails, the clapper rail (_Rallus crepitans_) the Virginia rail (_Rallus limicola_) and the king rail (_Rallus elegans_).
+We are using [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD#Overview) to phlyogenetically compare three species of North American rails, the clapper rail (_Rallus crepitans_) the Virginia rail (_Rallus limicola_) and the king rail (_Rallus elegans_).
 One individual from each species will be compared using [ABBABABA(D-stat)](http://www.popgen.dk/angsd/index.php/Abbababa).
-We are using a Virgina rail whole genome from California (Accession no. JAKCOZ000000000) as a reference.
+We are using a Virgina rail whole genome from California (Accession no. JAKCOZ000000000) as a reference to align our two Virigia rail genomes.
+We will choose one of these two individuals pending coverage information.

 ---
 ### Contributors:  Carol Gause and Megan Linke